nunzia-digiacomo/product-analytics-project/README.md

 This project explores customer behavior and product performance using transactional retail data.
 The goal is to simulate product analytics and funnel-style insights without website event data, focusing instead on revenue concentration, customer retention, and cross-selling opportunities.

-The analysis follows a business-driven approach commonly used by entry-level data analysts to support decision-making in product and marketing teams.
+The analysis follows a business-driven approach.

 ## Business Questions